 Probes confirmed our expectations: the basement was constructed of very heavy steel and exhibited minimal deterioration.
 Savings over the original estimates were about $1,000,000 and the work was done in a fraction of the time, allowing the store to open earlier than initially anticipated.

-In addition, our assessment determined that the client was able to construct a larger bridge at the fourth floor for the same cost, due to the existing construction conditions.
+In addition, our assessment determined that the client was able to construct a larger bridge at the fourth and fifth floors for the same cost, due to the existing construction conditions.
 This project reflects our commitment to ensuring our clients always get the most value for their money.

-Parking garage restoration also seems simple from the outside.
+Parking garage restoration seems simple from the outside.
 Many people believe it's only about buying the proper repair materials, or contacting a waterproofing manufacturer.
 In ignoring the science behind parking restoration, a lot of money ends up being wasted.
 A repair performed improperly costs valuable time and money having to be redone, and the relationship between the owner and contractor is ultimately affected.
 Unfortunately, many people designing garage repairs aren't experts in material science.
 They specify materials sold to them by salesmen that are not only very expensive, but aren't intended to be used as specified.
-It is in everyone's best interest to do it right the first time and ensure money is not wasted.
 Time and time again, EDG has shown that we are able to specify more effective restoration design, saving our clients time and money.

 Call us about your next Parking challenge.

 EDG provides engineering and architectural services for new facilities and existing building renovations for Parking Operators including Icon Parking, Garage Management and Edison Parking.
 Icon Parking alone has over 200 parking facilities in New York City, with over 5.5 million square feet of space, making them one of the largest retail tenants in New York City.
 More than most, they understand economies of scale in construction and turn to EDG to design cost-effective repairs and construction.